Crambeary/wellness_reflection/README.md

     - [x] Show errors about db in the UI
     - [x] Explain a benefits of logging in as modal when attempting to save without authentication
     - [ ] Use local form for today's data after logging in
+    - [ ] Double check the localStorage is used for today's data when newer than db on reload
     - [ ] Modal to confirm leaving the page or changing date with unsaved data - localStorage is newer than db
         - "You have unsaved data, are you sure you want to load another date?"
     - [ ] Modal to confirm clear form